Debut Feature by Vuk Lungulov-Klotz ’16 at Sundance and Berlin FF

-Mutt is the debut feature film written and directed by Vuk Lungulov-Klotz ’16 (Film, Philosophy and the Arts minor) selected for the U.S. Dramatic Competition.
-The 2023 Sundance Festival will take place January 19–29, in person and online.
+Mutt, the debut feature film written and directed by Vuk Lungulov-Klotz ’16 (Film, Philosophy and the Arts minor) opens at New York’s Film Forum on August 18.

 Mutt tells the story of Feña over the course of a single hectic day in New York City when three people from Feña’s past are thrust back into his life.
 Having lost touch since transitioning from female to male, he navigates the new dynamics of old relationships while tackling the day-to-day challenges of living life in between.